MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data.AsyncOpen -** flag to indicate the open had content that arrived after the main body was opened

   - **Data.CacheFileId -** connects to Office Document Cache telemetry to enable impact analysis of cache issues on the user experience

+  - **Data.CFREnabled** - Indicates that CacheFileRuntime is enabled for the session.

+  - **Data.CFRFailure** - Indicated that CacheFileRuntime ran into error.

   - **Data.CoauthStatus -** reports collaborative status of the document on Open

   - **Data.CountOfMultiRoundTripsDownload -** Count of round trips to the server used to troubleshoot performance and network issues